 Project HEAL: Project HEAL is a non-profit organization that advocates for everyone who is seeking treatment for eating disorders, regardless of their race, income, insurance plan, age, education level, sex, or sexual orientation.
 They provide financial assistance in accessing treatment for highly motivated applicants who want to recover from an eating disorder but cannot afford to pay for treatment.
 They also have a peer mentorship program called Communities for HEALing, in which they offer one-on-one support and local weekly support groups.
 Communities for HEALing is undergoing a research study that will demonstrate whether different kinds of mentorship can help people recover from an eating disorder, whether that is through peer mentorship or social support mentorship.

 International Association of Eating Disorders Professionals (IAEDP): The International Association of Eating Disorders Professionals (IAEDP) provides ethical and professional standards for therapists, nutritionists, and other medical and mental health professionals that treat eating disorders.
 They provide educational classes, and trainings in order to promote a standard of excellence in the field of eating disorders.
 They also certify that professionals have met prescribed requirements, help raise public and professional awareness for eating disorders, and assist in prevention efforts.

-What should I look for in a therapist who treats anorexia nervosa?
+What to look for in a therapist who treats anorexia nervosa

 Most eating disorder treatment includes team approach: nutritionist, physician, psychiatrist, counselor etc. There are different levels of care depending on the severity of the eating disorder.
 The best approach to treatment is holistic and encompasses all of the different aspects and complexities of an eating disorder: physical and mental as well as social and interpersonal function.